milkytracker/milkytracker.github.io/docs/example-prophet-juno-arp-like-synths-in-milkytracker.md

 </div>
 <br>

-Then type some notes into Milkytracker, and end up with this:
+Then type some notes into MilkyTracker, and end up with this:

 <div style="text-align:center">
     <b style="font-size:11px">A stereo synth-ARP with portamento, accents & bass layer:</b><br>